Home » ABA School Readiness » Unit 5: A Developmental Psychobiological Approach to School Readiness and Self-Regulation

 🧒 Your Child has Frequent Meltdowns

 Your kid probably would have more frequent affairs of tearing and screaming than you expected.
+Children often struggle to manage their emotions effectively during meltdowns.
 The meltdowns can happen for some reason for these children, like kids’ routines or slight problems.
 These may be the times when you notice your child become overwhelmed, set off, or present physical reactions like flapping or rolling around.
 Seems like every nerve of theirs is over-excited and they simply can stand the rest of it.

 🧒 Your Child has Recurring Social Challenges